 sudo service ssh status

-The confirmation message that you are looking for is: Active: active (running).
+The confirmation message shows the service is active (running).
 If the service is not running, start it with:

 sudo service ssh start